wp-plugins/woocommerce/readme.txt

 == Changelog ==

+= 1.6.5 - 25/08/2012 =
+* Tweak - Check for, and enforce, a minimum version of jQuery
+* Tweak - Hide cart button when a variation is out of stock with disabled backorders
+* Tweak - Allowed order actions to be translated without breaking icons
+* Tweak - Wipe line tax when an order is tax exempt
+* Tweak - Status page improvements
+* Tweak - Pass variation to show_variation trigger (JS)
+* Tweak - Appended version to scripts to prevent cache issues upon upgrade
+* Tweak - Added fallback for variations variable (JS)
+* Tweak - Filter for the ajax_loader_url
+* Tweak - Clear transients during link_all_variations
+* Tweak - Breadcrumbs tweaks (thanks kingbt)
+* Fix - notice in woocommerce_create_term (kudos nathanielks)
+* Localization - Few strings (kudos maxistore)

 = 1.6.4 - 23/08/2012 =
 * Feature - New input for shipping method title (as the customer sees it)
 * Tweak - Made the currency DP rule apply to order totals for currencies which don't have cent values https://github.com/woothemes/woocommerce/issues/1383